Zerobeings/learn/README.md

     <img width="33%" src="images/closeauctionimg.png">
 </p>

-> It is recomended to take note of the highest bidders address prior to closing the auction.
+> It is recomended to take record of the highest bidders address prior to closing the auction.

 Once the close auction function is initiated.
 You will be asked to connect your wallet and then submit the transaction to close the auction.
 After the auction is closed the NFT will no longer be available on your listings panel.